Drexel-UHC/covid_inequities_project/Vaccination/totals/README.md

 ## byRace_vacc_bchc.csv

-his file contains the cumulative vaccination outcomes, including % Fully Vaccinated, % Partially Vaccinated, % with at least one dose and Total Doses, by race/ethnicity group for each city where data was available.
+This file contains the cumulative vaccination outcomes, including % Fully Vaccinated, % Partially Vaccinated, % with at least one dose and Total Doses, by race/ethnicity group for each city where data was available.
 The columns include:

 | Columns       | Description                                                                                                                                                                                   |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |